Aswin-Raj-K/Pulse-Doppler-Radar/README.md

 ![alt text](BD.png)
 ![alt text](VivadoBlockDiagram.png)

+# FPGA Radar Signal Processor

+## Introduction

+FPGA (Field-Programmable Gate Array) is extensively used for high computing applications.
+It provides us with the flexibility of massive parallel data processing, better performance, efficiency, and faster prototyping.
+FPGA can be configured to run several digital signal processing algorithms within a short period.
+When compared to equivalent discrete circuits, FPGA occupies less space.
+These capabilities of FPGA make it the perfect platform for the implementation of a radar signal processor.

+Traditional radar signal processors often suffer from slow processing and low resolution, limiting their effectiveness.
+However, the implementation of a radar signal processor on an FPGA has increased the computation speed while improving the accuracy and precision of the results.

+## Signal Processing on FPGA

+The signal processing part is designed to be implemented on an FPGA (ZC702) board.
+It is designed to produce pulses with monotonous frequency as well as chirp.
+The required RF pulse is generated at the baseband, which will be upconverted to X-band on the SDR (Software-Defined Radio) and transmitted.

+The FPGA is programmed to store the sampled data coming from the SDR in the form of a data matrix.
+The data stored in the data matrix is used to extract the Doppler and range information.
+Before its implementation onto an actual FPGA board, the radar is simulated using MATLAB to find the best parameters required for the radar to operate.

+## Implemented Algorithms

+This project includes the implementation of various algorithms, including:

+- Hamming window
+- FFT (Fast Fourier Transform) algorithm
+- Double delay-line canceler
+- Matched filtering

+## Simulation and Verification

+The FPGA simulation results are compared with the reference results obtained in MATLAB for verification.

 ## Simulating the Radar Using MATLAB

 Before implementing the radar onto an actual FPGA, we need to find the right parameters to ensure it is working as expected.
 A MATLAB simulation of the radar model is done to finalize the required parameters that meet our needs.